-If there’s anything you take away from this raw dog food feeding guide… consider this little-known secret for longevity:
+If there’s anything you take away from this feeding guide… consider this little-known secret for longevity:

 And remember, this only a place to start.

-Each dog is different and his or her needs may change.
-Understand you’ll need to make micro adjustments over time (throughout the seasons, ages, life stages, etc.).
+Each dog is different, and their needs will change.
+Understand you may need to make micro adjustments over time (throughout the seasons, ages, life stages, etc.).

 Get out of your head.
 Choose a quantity and begin.

 • How much should my dog weigh as an adult?